-We disagree with the suggestion in the applications that there is a need which justifies these new masts to increase mobile coverage at the Water of Nevis.
-We therefore object to these applications because we believe they contravene Policy 4(g) and Policy 24(d) of the National Planning Framework 4 ('NPF4').
-They have also failed to consider Policy 3 of NPF4 which requires development to enhance biodiversity.
+We disagree with the suggestion in the application that there is a need which justifies new masts to increase mobile coverage at the Water of Nevis.
+We therefore object to this application because we believe it contravenes Policy 4(g) and Policy 24(d) of the National Planning Framework 4 ('NPF4').
+It also fails to consider Policy 3 of NPF4 which requires development to enhance biodiversity.